stormalf/porth/README.md

 1.0.7 adding compilation with gcc and libc (printf) or without gcc (using ld and sycall) new parameter -l for that

 1.0.8 fixing a bug about xref_program assigned before reference and adding -r parameter to run automatically after a successful compilation

+1.0.9 Be careful big restructuration passing from tuples to dictionary!
+Not sure to keep the AST tree sample (not sure that it can be useful).
+(Episode 4 just the beginning!)